hyqibot/A-share-Ai/README.md

 Performance-based adjustments: Successful strategies are retained, failed ones are eliminated.
 Unpredictable results: It is impossible to predict which style each AI will develop in advance.
 With this design, you will witness a true "AI investment manager growth journey" rather than a pre-scripted performance.
 Each AI has the opportunity to find the most suitable investment path!

 🧠 Vision of HYQi Phantom Silver Ultra-i
 We are training AI in a real-time, real trading environment to test and enhance its intelligence, leveraging technologies such as open-ended learning and large-scale reinforcement learning to harness its complexity.
 With this vision, we are actively recruiting senior AI researchers, entrepreneurial partners, and visionary thinkers.
 If you aspire to build Alpha-HYQi for the real world, we welcome you to join us.
 Please send your resume to: hyqi@tradey.dpdns.org
 "Capital allocation is the best touchstone for AI intelligence to be tested by truth."
 —— Together with HYQi Phantom Silver Ultra-i

+📞 Support & Community
+💬 Discussions: GitHub Discussions
-📞 Support & Community💬 Discussions: GitHub Discussions🐛 Issues: GitHub Issues 📜 License Terms
+🐛 Issues: GitHub Issues

+📜 License Terms
 1. Open-Core Module (MIT License)
 The open-source source code (located in the ./codes directory of this repository) is licensed under the MIT License.
 You are granted the following rights: